savala/tilAndroid/firstAndroidApp/README.md

 # Creating your first Android App
 This tutorial is to get your started with loading up a default Android App and being able to run the application.
 Note this assumes that you have the sdk installed.
+If not please feel free to check out the [getting started tutorial](../gettingStarted/README.md).

 ## Getting Started
 When you first open up Android Studio, you'll be presented with a welcome screen like so